 Initially, yes.
-Because you’ll be increasing the amount of debt in your name a poor credit loan will have a short-term negative effect on your score.
+Because you’ll be increasing the amount of debt in your name, a loan will have a short-term negative impact on your score.
 But, keep up with your repayments on time and in full, and you’ll start to build it back up over the duration of your loan.

 Will a poor credit loan be more expensive?

-In order to take the plunge and lend to someone with poor credit lenders generally charge more in interest to compensate for that risk, so your loan might cost you more than someone with a pristine record.
+In order to take the plunge and lend to someone with bad credit, lenders generally charge more in interest to compensate for that risk.
+With higher interest rates, your loan might cost you more than someone with a pristine record.